 Text Messages to Cheer Someone Up Who’s Going Through Another Rough Time

 People can struggle for plenty of reasons.
 Deaths, breakups, and illnesses aren’t the only reasons to cheer someone up via text.
-If someone is having a hard time for another reason, you might want to send one of these messages:
+If someone is having a hard time for another reason, here's how to comfort someone over text: